2025-05-20

 When you visit a care facility or collect medication at a pharmacy, you will need to present your Asylum Seeker card (LMA card).
 If you have not yet received your LMA card, please present your receipt showing that you have applied for asylum.
 In some cases, you will pay a lower patient fee if you present your LMA card to your health or medical care provider.
 You will also pay less for most medications prescribed by a physician if you present the card at the pharmacy.

-As an adult asylum seeker, you are entitled to emergency medical care and dental care that cannot wait.
+As an adult asylum seeker, you are entitled to emergency medical and dental care, and care that cannot wait.
 You also have the right to obstetric (childbirth) care, abortion care, advice about contraceptives, maternal health care, and care covered by the Infectious Disease Control Act (a law aimed at preventing the spread of infectious diseases).

 Asylum-seeking children under the age of 18 are entitled to the same health and medical care and dental care as other children living in Sweden.
 Such care is largely free for children, but this can vary depending on where you live.
 Medication for children is free, as long as it was prescribed by a physician.